DenisMah/Cookie-Clicc/README.md

 Cookie-Clicc
 ===============================
-**Spapp** is a simple web app designed to sell cookies & showcase my understanding of the principles of frontned web development.
+**Cookie-Clicc** is a simple web app designed to sell cookies & showcase my understanding of the principles of frontned web development.
 It started as a project for my Foundations of Frontend Web Development course which turned into a passion project which I will fully continue implementing as time goes on.
 ----------